Need to talk? Call 1800 882 436.

 Periods after pregnancy

-If you have heavy bleeding and you have given birth within the last 6 weeks, call your doctor or go to the nearest hospital emergency department.
+If your bleeding is getting heavier and you have given birth within the last 6 weeks, call your doctor or go to the nearest hospital emergency department.

 Why did my periods stop during pregnancy?